v-rgrace/Viva/Viva/insights/advanced/privacy/privacy.md

 The person's collaboration data will be deleted according to the overall retention policy described in [Data retention for active tenants](#data-retention-for-active-tenants).

-To permanently remove data from users after licenses are removed, you can contact Microsoft customer support to request a collaboration data reset.

 For information about data deletion requests as handled under the GDPR, refer to [Managing data subject requests](#managing-data-subject-requests).